network security level

 Data Encryption

-Data encryption is crucial for safeguarding sensitive information, whether it is stored (data at rest) or being transmitted over networks (data in transit).
-Encryption alters data into a format that is unreadable by unauthorized users, ensuring that only those with the proper decryption keys can access it.
+Data encryption is essential in protecting sensitive information stored at rest or transmitted across networks (data in transit).
+Encryption encases sensitive data into an indecipherable format so only individuals with valid decryption keys may gain access to it.

 Application Firewalls